freddygv/trabblex/README.md

 streaming service, so instead of only using the cloud servers, the clients must communicate between them and share data blocks for a specific file.

+# Log - quentin
+Taking care of the client manager, and the client.

 # Documentation